 Canada has been the most preferred destination for abroad studies, career opportunities, and immigration.
 In the past few decades, there has been a tremendous increase in the number of people moving to Canada for various reasons.
-Favorable immigration policies of Canada have been the major reason behind people preferring to study, work or live in Canada.
+Favorable immigration policies of Canada have been the major reason behind people preferring to live, work, or study in Canada.
 Also, Canada offers good career opportunities to its citizens as well as foreigners, be it, immigrants or students with the best jobs in Canada.

 Requirements To Work In Canada